-IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social- behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
-(Core) IV.B.1.c).(1) Fellows must demonstrate competence in their knowledge of: IV.B.1.c).(1).(a) special diagnostic techniques for the management of congenital cardiac lesions; (Core) IV.B.1.c).(1).(b) the methods and techniques of cardiac catheterization; and, (Core)

-IV.B.1.c).(1).(( c) imaging techniques, including echocardiography, computed tomography (CT) scans, and magnetic resonance imaging (MRI) scans, and the interpretation of such findings.
+IV.B.1.c).(1).(e) neuropharmacology and psychopharmacology as they relate to the management of cognitive, emotional, executive, and linguistic dysfunction; (Core) IV.B.1.c).(1).(f) the interaction between brain injury and aging; $^{(\mathrm{Core})}$ IV.B.1.c).(1).(g) prevention and treatment of secondary complications of brain injury; (Core) IV.B.1.c).(1).(h) the relationship between known prognostic factors on the ultimate residual functional capacity; (Core) IV.B.1.c).(1).(i) assessment and functional implications of the spectrum of impaired cognitive functions in brain injury; and, (Core) IV.B.1.c).(1).(j) consequences of repetitive brain head injuries and associated neurodegenerative disorders such as chronic traumatic encephalopathy.
 (Core) IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
 (Core) IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
 (Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
 (Core) IV.C.
-Curriculum Organization and Fellow Experiences IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core) IV.C.1.a) Fellows must continue to provide care for their post-operative patients until discharge or until an individual patient's post-operative conditions are stable and only non-surgical.
-(Core) IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) IV.C.3.
-Didactic Curriculum IV.C.3.a) The curriculum must include the following types of conferences: IV.C.3.a).(1) a monthly review of all current complications and deaths, including radiological and pathological correlation of surgical specimens and autopsy findings; (Core)
+Curriculum Organization and Fellow Experiences exper contin blend curriculum must be structured to optimize fellow educational riences, the length of the experiences, and the supervisory nuity.
+These educational experiences include an appropriate I of supervised patient care responsibilities, clinical teaching, lidactic educational events.
+(Core)